What happens in a church service?

 What do the children and young people do?

-Every Sunday there is something for pre-school children to do, and three Sundays in the month there is something for school aged children.
+Three Sundays in the month there is something for school aged children.

 We try and make our sung worship accessible for all ages.
 We like to think our style of music is enjoyable for all!
 As a parent or carer, do encourage your children to sing along – none of us need to be the best singer in the world!